Old Songs & Bothy Ballads 7

 Hurrah Boys Hurrah!

 Many of the finest traditional singers in the country gather in May each year for the Fife Traditional Singing Festival – a weekend of concerts and workshops held near Collessie in the rural heart the ancient kingdom of Fife.
-Songs include The Banks of Sacramento, a sea shanty of the American Gold Rush era, a Tyneside song Cappy the Dog and a north east classic MacPherson’s Fareweel.
+Songs include The Banks of Sacramento, a sea shanty of the American Gold Rush era, a Tyneside song Cappy the Dog_v and Cappy the Dog a north east classic MacPherson’s Fareweel.

 (Free Online: SongBook PDF)